alyona-korenkovich/FreePlayHub/README.md

 ```
 3. Go to the client directory `cd client`
 4. Touch and edit `.env` file

 Create `.env` file and add the following variables:
   ```bash
   PORT=3001
   REACT_APP_API_URL=http://localhost:5000/games
   ```
-It is needed to
-* access site on `localhost:3001`
-* access API endpoints

 4. Start client `npm start`
 5. Go to the server directory `cd ../server`